 Vital Circuit: A Tour of Silicon Valley Historic Sites

 Steve Jobs was a jerk.
 But that doesn’t mean he wasn’t a visionary.
 In fact, Jobs was almost singlehandedly responsible for making computers well designed and user friendly.
-If it wasn’t for Jobs, the prickly and aggressive founder of Apple, you would still be looking at a command prompt when you boot up and struggling through a thicket of symbols and slashes to perform the simplest tasks.
+If it wasn’t for Jobs, the prickly and aggressive founder of Apple, you would still be looking at a command prompt when you boot up and struggling through a thicket of symbols and slashes to perform a simple task.

 Jobs brought a revolutionary piece of technology to the masses and changed the way we interact with computers.
 But he didn’t do it alone.
-He was the natural outcome of a linear progression of pioneering technologists, most of whom developed their breakthroughs right in his backyard.
+He was the natural outcome of a linear progression of pioneering technologists, most of whom developed their breakthroughs right in his own backyard in Silicon Valley.

 Why Silicon Valley?